 The Financial Assistance Committee will consider awards assisting campers for one session of camp.
 For example, if a child is enrolled for the Full Season (both First Session and Second Session), financial assistance will be considered solely for First Session.

 Harlam requests that families contact their own congregation, local Jewish Federations and/or communal organizations to inquire about any available resources they may be able to provide.
-Please provide your congregation with the 2019 Synagogue Participation Form located under "Forms/Documents" in your CampInTouch account.
+Please provide your congregation with the 2020 Synagogue Participation Form located under "Forms/Documents" in your CampInTouch account (available in the fall).

 Award recipients will be notified by email after final determinations are made (typically by April 1st).
 These awards are provided as a credit toward camp tuition and seldom will result in full scholarships (even with other sources of support).
 Harlam reserves the right to adjust the awarded credit at any time without prior notice or notification to compensate for credit due to any additional payments received (including, but not limited to, other scholarships and/or grants) or credit given.